 To make it clearer, first you’ll need to decide what you’re looking for.
 ADT’s plans have two components: equipment and installations as one charge, and monthly monitoring as another.
 These fees are separately itemized depending on the package you choose, but they can be bundled together in a monthly charge or financed.
 The first step is deciding how much coverage you need to feel safe.
 ADT has broken its plans into three basic packages, plus a professionally monitored DIY option.
 Each of these offers add-on equipment and services for extra cost, but the basic packages should help most customers choose the right level to start with.
 If you’re a renter, ADT has a specific package intended for you as well.
 Next you’ll choose the level of monitoring you prefer—this will be based partly on the equipment package you’ve selected and whether or not you’ve included smart-home monitoring, and it will directly impact the cost of the installation.

-When totaling the actual cost of an ADT system, there are other considerations to take into account—seasonal specials, cash-back opportunities for choosing different packages, and savings on homeowners and renters insurance policies—and of course, the value of the peace of mind that comes from knowing you’re protected.
+When totaling the actual cost of an ADT system (ADT makes our list of the best home security systems), there are other considerations to take into account—seasonal specials, cash-back opportunities for choosing different packages, and savings on homeowners and renters insurance policies—and of course, the value of the peace of mind that comes from knowing you’re protected.

 How Much Does ADT Cost Per Month?